h8d13/Mac-G5-2005-Restore/README.md

 ```
 Bringing our ram from 2.5gb (2x 256mb) + 2x1gb to 10gb.
 Which is considerable upgrade!
 I actually kept all 4 previous RAMS and added the 4 new ones in matched pairs and didn't get any issues with the sizes.

+RAM speeds are low compared to today's standards but it's not felt that mutch using simple apps and code.

 ## Memory
 ---
 We can use regular SATA SSDs which are backward compatible even tho we will not get the full speed, you can get them for cheap reconditionned (20$ for 512 GiB)

+This is probably the coolest upgrade as we can just throw out the old sata, throw in our new ssd and a nvme over PCIe for storage.

 ## GPU
 ---